Satharus/satharus.me/_posts/2020-07-04-who_moved_my_cheese.md

 # Who Moved My Cheese?

 The four characters of the story live in a maze, the maze has different kinds of cheese.
-This is clear symbolism.
+This is clear symbolism:

 - The cheese is the thing we want/the goal we want to achieve.
 - The maze is the real world.